NateCross/comelec-system/README.md

 ## API

+**Note: Not finalized yet.
+Do not refer to this yet.
+See actual controllers first.**

 Inputs with a question mark at the end of its name ( ? ) are nullable.

 Possible inputs or data types are listed in square brackets ( [] ).